Web Proxy Auto-Discovery Protocol: Notes

 DHCP has a higher priority than DNS: if DHCP provides the WPAD URL, no DNS lookup is performed.
 This only works with DHCPv4.
-In DHCPv6, there is no WPAD-Option defined.Notice that Firefox does not support DHCP, only DNS, and the same is true for Chrome on platforms other than Windows and ChromeOS, and for versions of Chrome older than version 13.
+In DHCPv6, there is no WPAD-Option defined.

 When constructing the query packet, DNS lookup removes the first part of the domain name (the client host name) and replaces it with wpad.
 Then, it "moves up" in the hierarchy by removing more parts of the domain name, until it finds a WPAD PAC file or leaves the current organisation.

 The browser guesses where the organisation boundaries are.
 The guess is often right for domains like 'company.com' or 'university.edu', but wrong for 'company.co.uk' (see security below).

 For DNS lookups, the path of the configuration file is always wpad.dat.
 For the DHCP protocol, any URL is usable.
 For traditional reasons, PAC files are often called proxy.pac (of course, files with this name will be ignored by the WPAD DNS search).

 The MIME type of the configuration file must be "application/x-ns-proxy-autoconfig".
 See Proxy auto-config for more details.

 Internet Explorer and Konqueror are currently the only browsers offering support for both the DHCP and DNS methods; the DNS method is supported by most major browsers.